You are currently on Hearing Direct UK

 30 Day Money Back Guarantee

-There is one salient point above all others to note when opting to wear a hearing aid.
-Make sure your expectations are realistic.
-Although there is no cure for your hearing loss, you can make the most of what you have left.
-Your hearing aid will never restore your hearing to the natural sound you may have experienced in your youth.
-It’s an aid – a way of enabling you to access the listening world the high tech way.
-By selecting a hearing aid that’s chosen based upon your lifestyle and needs as well as your specific hearing loss, you are well on the way to a more fruitful listening experience.
+A hearing aid is just that, an aid – a way of enabling you to access the listening world the high tech way.
+By carefully selecting a hearing aid that’s chosen based upon your lifestyle and needs as well as your specific hearing loss, you can regain a high level of hearing ability.

-Hearing loss is different for everyone, as such try not to compare your progress with others.
+Hearing loss is different for everyone, as such try not to compare your ability to hear with others.
 This is your journey with a destination determined by your very unique lifestyle choices and expectations.

-Take your time there is no sudden fix, no instantaneous cure.
+Take your time, there is no sudden fix, no instantaneous cure.
 You’re not just relying on great amplification in order to access the hearing world.
-Your brain has to adapt to the sounds that will suddenly bombard it from all directions.
-Retraining yourself to identify and separate sound can weeks and months to perfect.
-Everyone is different, depending upon your level of hearing loss, how suddenly this loss occurred and how quickly your brain adapts to the new sounds.
+Your brain has become used to a lower level of sound and will take time to adapt to the sounds that will suddenly bombard it from all directions.
+For example, the chopping sound of a knife on a wooden board can seem overwhelming at first.
+Retraining your brain to identify and separate sound can take weeks and months to perfect.
+Everyone is different, and adaptation depends upon your level of hearing loss, how suddenly this loss occurred and how quickly your brain adapts to the new sounds.
 Be patient and work things through, it will all be worth it in the end.

 Loud can be surprising.
 The startling thing about wearing a hearing device is that it intensifies all sound generated around you significantly.
 When trying a hearing aid for the first time, having suffered hearing loss, the sudden rush of sound from all angles can be overwhelming.
 Digital hearing aids should be pre-programmed to ensure the sound levels you receive are both safe and processed at an appropriate volume.
 Even so, you still have to get used to receiving or ignoring certain background noise, just as your brain would naturally do.